EU-JAPAN DIGITAL WEEK 2025

 - Target audience

 This event will convene a balanced group of 30 to 40 representatives from the EU and Japan, including policymakers, academia, think tank experts, and industry leaders.
-The multistakeholder representation ensures diverse perspectives and practical insights into advancing digital cooperation and innovation.
+The multi-stakeholder representation ensures diverse perspectives and practical insights into advancing digital cooperation and innovation.

 - Expected outcomes